Documentation

 - Solver Phases:

-- Local Search (Hill Climbing, Simulated Annealing, Tabu Search, Late Acceptance)
+- Local Search with Hill Climbing, Simulated Annealing, Tabu Search, Late Acceptance, and Great Deluge in the stock config surface

 - VND (Variable Neighborhood Descent)